aspatti1257/CellLineAnalyzer/README.md

 # 6.)
 Troubleshooting

-- This program requires python 3.6.
+- This program requires python 3.6 - 3.8.
 You can check your version of python by running typing `python --version` in the command line.
-If it's 3.6.x, please upgrade.
+If it is not at least 3.6.x, please upgrade.

 - Make sure that your is_classifier variable matches what is in your results.csv file.
 If your results.csv file is filled with 0s and 1s for the values, but is_classifier=0, we'll try to interpret all that data as regression data.
 At